7 Healthy Meals to Make with Holiday Leftovers

-Thanksgiving is over and you’re ready to get back on your healthy eating regimen.
-But those tempting Thanksgiving leftovers make it difficult not to continue the feast for days to come.
-The secret is to turn that delicious turkey and trimmings into healthy, low fat and veggie-rich dishes that you’ll love eating just as much.
+Christmas is over and you’re ready to get back on your healthy eating regimen.
+But those tempting leftovers make it difficult not to continue the feast for days to come.
+The secret is to turn that delicious, ham, turkey or goose and trimmings into healthy, low fat and veggie-rich dishes that you’ll love eating just as much.
 A few ideas:

-Think of this as an anything-goes solution to the healthy post-Thanksgiving dilemma.
-Toss in those leftover green beans, sweet potatoes, and greens, along with the turkey and add anything else you’ve got in the fridge as well.
+Think of this as an anything-goes solution to the healthy post-holiday dilemma.
+Toss in those leftover green beans, sweet potatoes, and greens, along with the turkey (or any meat) and add whatever else you’ve got in the fridge as well.

-This British classic is traditionally made with meat and potatoes, making it the perfect vehicle to use up both your leftover turkey or ham and those buttery mashed potatoes.
+This British classic is traditionally made with meat and potatoes, making it the perfect vehicle to use up both your leftover ham or beef and those buttery mashed potatoes.

 5. Leftovers Pasta

 Again, no need for a cream-filled sauce to make turkey pasta delicious.
 Toss ham, turkey, or any leftover holiday meat into a traditional Bolognese, pesto, or parmesan linguine mix, add plenty of vegetables, and voilá!
 Or try a baked pasta dish like this baked penne, mushrooms and roasted pepper ragu from Weight Watchers.

 That quintessential French quiche, Quiche Lorraine, is the perfect place to use up the last of your holiday ham.
 In fact, toss in the remaining brie or other cheese from your holiday party cheese platter and you’re twice good.
 This low-calorie quiche Lorraine with a spinach crust is a healthy variation.

 7. Make Desert Healthy Too